marvinborner/bruijn/docs/wiki_src/technical/performance.md

 -   Bruijn uses efficient data structures by default.
 For example, for nary numbers we use results of Torben Mogensens investigations (as described in [number/byte encodings](../coding/data-structures.md)).
+-   Bruijn has a `-O` flag that enables abstraction of duplicated terms
 -   The lambda calculus optimizers [BLoC](https://github.com/marvinborner/bloc) and [BLoCade](https://github.com/marvinborner/blocade) are directly